Bucknalla/go-gps-simulator/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.
-If you'd like to work on any of the features listed in the roadmap above, please open an issue first to discuss the implementation approach.
-# Test change for dev version